Bylaws of Mountain Light Unitarian Universalist Church

 Article IV.
 Denominational Affiliation.

-This congregation shall be a member of the Unitarian Universalist Association and of the Mid-South District of the Southern Region of the UUA.
+This congregation shall be a member of the Unitarian Universalist Association.

 Article V. Board of Directors (The Board).

 - Governance.
-The Board of Directors shall be composed of seven (7) members: four (4) Officers, and three (3) Directors at Large.
+The Board of Directors shall be composed of five (5) members: four (4) Officers and one (1) Director at Large.

 - The Board of Directors shall develop administrative policy, is accountable for the business affairs of the congregation, and is the trustee of the property of the congregation.